livereload/LiveReload/mac/FSEventsFix/README.md

 ## Usage

-Build [FSEventsFix.c](FSEventsFix.c) as part of your project.
-You don't have to include `FSEventsFix.h`, but it provides some useful defines if you need to read the status environment variable.
+Add `FSEventsFix.h` and `FSEventsFix.c` to your project.
+No need to call anything. `FSEventsFix.h` provides some useful defines if you need to read the status environment variable.

 You can build with `FSEVENTSFIX_DUMP_CALLS` preprocessor macro set to `1` to have the library print the installation status and log all calls to realpath() to stderr.